March of the Flamingos

 Lake Natron, Tanzania

-“It was like nothing I’ve seen anywhere on our planet,” says McKenzie, who has now been photographing the East African soda lakes and their avian denizens for a decade.
-“When I’m on my deathbed, I’ll remember those amazing experiences over the soda lakes.”
+“It was like nothing I’ve ever seen anywhere on our planet,” says McKenzie, whose photographs of East African soda lakes and their avian denizens were finalists in the 2015 Wildlife Photographer of the Year competition.
+“When I’m on my deathbed, I’ll remember those amazing experiences over the soda lakes,” he says.

 For lesser flamingos—and to a lesser extent, their larger relatives the greater flamingos (Phoenicopterus roseus)—these harsh, hot, inhospitable lakes are where they find food, mate, raise their young, and where they in turn feed other organisms that manage to live in this ecosystem.